Learning Plans - Editing a Word template

 Using a template from another school

 Occasionally, it may be useful to import a template provided by another school.
-For example, a template defined by your Trust or even a plan shared by another school that you want to implement.

 As the templates are just Word files, this is fine to do but requires a small amount of additional work.